lindig/ocaml-linebreak/README.md

 computes the cost between any two adjacent points while the algorithm in TeX is optimized for longer lines and checks only likely breakpoints.

+Oege de Moor and Jeremy Gibbons from Oxford University discuss in _Briding the Algorithm Gap: A Linear-time Functional Program for Paragraph Formatting_ the problem and present a linear algorithm for optimal line breaking.
+As an introduction, a classical non-linear algorithm is presented as well.
+The presentation is broken down into very small functions and remarkable for that.
+I am not sure how their naive implementation compares with my implementation here.

 ## Future Work

 The `Linebreak` module could be generalized to permit any value to be